-Deliverable(s) Timeline

-Feedback on the use of the tool.
+Deliverable(s) Timeline Feedback on the use of the tool.
 Continuous

 Feedback on the status of SMS compliance and performance.
-Continuous
+Continuous Assessment of Safety Culture at air operators (MST.0042) Q2 2024

 Stakeholders - Roles and responsibilities TM-CAD Make use of SMS assessment tools in a drive to harmonise evaluation criteria.